pylapp/pylapp/README.md

 <h1 align="center" style="font-weight: bold;">
-✨ Contribute to open source projects for fun, challenge, future, and independence ✨
+✨ Contributing to open source projects for fun, challenge, future, and independence ✨
 </h1>

 ## 🍊 At Orange

-iOS software engineer at [Orange](https://orange.com) in France 🇫🇷.
+**iOS software engineer at [Orange](https://orange.com) in France 🇫🇷.**

 One of the core maintainers of the [Orange Design System](https://github.com/Orange-OpenSource/ods-ios) and [Orange Unified Design System](https://github.com/Orange-OpenSource/ouds-ios) iOS librairies.